tkalejaiye/torrent-cli/README.md

 ## Usage

-Once you've configured your Transmission connection settings, you can start searching and downloading torrents:
+Once you've configured your Transmission connection settings, you can use the following commands:

+### Search and Download

 ```bash
 torrent-cli search "your search query"